Why I overexpose my photographs (….most of the time)

 Shooting

 Your camera provides two important tools for adjusting the exposure settings: the histogram and highlights.
 You may need to enable one or both of these on your camera.
-Almost all digital cameras provide both of them as a playback display option.
-On some cameras the live view shooting mode provides a real time histogram.
+Almost all digital cameras offer both as playback display options.
+On some cameras, the live-view shooting mode displays a real-time histogram.

-If you’re unfamiliar with the histogram, this webpage provides and excellent introduction: The Histogram Explained
+If you’re unfamiliar with the histogram, this webpage provides an excellent introduction: The Histogram Explained.

-The highlights are a visual indication that you have over exposed parts of the image to the point of no return.
-In the playback mode you may notice that portions of the image are ‘blinking’, typically black and white or red and white.
-The areas that are blinking are blown out.
-This means they are so overexposed that all detail is gone.
-They are just white.
-It is highly unlikely these areas can be recovered even with advanced photoshop work.
+The highlights visually indicate overexposed areas of the image, approaching the point of no return.
+In playback mode, you might notice that portions of the image ‘blink’, typically in black-and-white or red-and-white.
+The blinking areas indicate blown-out highlights.
+This means they have become so overexposed that all detail is lost, leaving them completely white.
+It is highly unlikely that you can recover these areas, even with advanced Photoshop work.

-This results in a histogram pushed to the right side of chart.
+This results in a histogram shifted to the right in the chart.
 This is where the technique gets its name.

-It is super critical to not go too far and blow out parts of the image that matter.
-Both the histogram and the highlights are key to reviewing your work when shooting.
-If a review of the playback shows you’ve overexposed too much simply stop down a bit and re-shoot.
-What you’re looking to avoid is a spike on the far right of the chart or parts of the photo that matter are blinking.
+Avoid going too far and blowing out parts of the image that matter.
+Use both the histogram and the highlights to review your work when shooting.
+If you notice overexposure during playback, stop down a bit and reshoot.
+Aim to avoid a spike on the far right of the chart, or any parts of the photo that matter blinking.

 Post Processing

-Once you get the photos into your processing software make adjustments to create the exposure you have in mind.
-What you’re doing is pulling data rich portions of the image into darker areas.
-You’ll be surprised at how much you can adjust the image.
+Once you import the photos into your processing software, adjust the settings to achieve the exposure you have in mind.
+You’re pulling the data-rich portions of the image into darker areas.
+You might be surprised by how much you can adjust the image.

-This first photo was taken on our recent trip to Santander, Spain.
-My test shot was taken at 1/200 and was too overexposed – I had a histogram spike on the right and blinking pixels where I did not want them.
-So I increased the shutter speed to 1/320 to eliminate both.
+This first photo comes from our recent trip to Santander, Spain.
+My test shot had an exposure of 1/200 and turned out too overexposed—I noticed a histogram spike on the right and blinking pixels where I didn’t want them.
+I increased the shutter speed to 1/320 to eliminate both issues.

-In Lightroom I applied a -2 exposure, and also decreased both the shadows and blacks to create the final result.
-As you can see from the histogram of the final image, I was able to pull the shadows down enough to create clipping in the shadows.
+In Lightroom, I applied a -2 exposure and decreased both the shadows and blacks to achieve the final result.
+As you can see from the histogram of the final image, I pulled the shadows down enough to create clipping.

 This second photo was taken a while back at Mirror Lake in Chugiak.
 It was one of a series (about 100) taken using the same exposure settings.
-Once I had the exposure set I was able to shoot until the light changed.
-Again, I made adjustments in Lightroom to darken the image to the desired end result.
+Once I had the exposure set, I could shoot until the light changed.
+Again, I made adjustments in Lightroom to darken the image to the desired result.

 When ETTR works…..and when it doesn’t